 This exception always includes sexually transmitted diseases and in olden times the diseases of plague and leprosy.

-3. Imputation of unfitness, dishonesty or incompetence in any office, profession, calling, trade or business held or carried on the plaintiff at the time when the Slander was published
+3. Imputation of unfitness, dishonesty or incompetence in any office, profession, calling, trade or business held or carried on by the plaintiff at the time when the Slander was published

 This is the most important exception under the Defamation Act, 1952 (English) Section2 provides

-“in an action of Slander in respect to words calculated to disparage the plaintiff in any office, profession, calling, trade or business held or carried on him at the time of publication, it shall not be necessary to allege or prove special damage whether or not the words are spoken of the plaintiff in the way of his office, calling, trade or business.”
+“in an action of Slander in respect to words calculated to disparage the plaintiff in any office, profession, calling, trade or business held or carried on by him at the time of publication, it shall not be necessary to allege or prove special damage whether or not the words are spoken of the plaintiff in the way of his office, calling, trade or business.”

 It follows that any words spoken of a man which are reasonably likely to injure him in his office, profession, calling, trade or business will be actionable per se.
 It matters not how humble the office may be, so long as it is lawful.